Every dog wants to be a Lucky Dog!

 Click on the "Class Descriptions" from the menu to see a list of classes offered and more information about each class.
 Not all classes are available every session.

-New classes begin the week of September 9.
+New classes begin approximately every 6 weeks.
 Click Register! from the menu tab to see whats available and to register for class.

 How old does my puppy have to be to start class?